FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Perle, Pearl, Pearle, Pear, Parl, Perl, Purl, Purle, Pearlman, Perlman and many more.

 This web page shows only a small excerpt of our Pearle research.
-Another 264 words (19 lines of text) covering the years 1316, 1455, and 1487 are included under the topic Early Pearle History in all our PDF Extended History products.
+Another 264 words (19 lines of text) covering the years 1316, 1455, and 1487 are included under the topic Early Pearle History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Pearle Notables in all our PDF Extended History products.
+More information is included under the topic Early Pearle Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: